colin-jack/changeprocessor/README.md

 var personChangeProcessor = changeProcessor(function() {
     this.onChange("name", function(done) {
-        // NOTE - Here we might do something like send a message, trigger an authorisation process, ensure further
+        // NOTE - Here we might do something like send a message, trigger an authorisation process... console.log("changed - name");
-        // updates are performed....
-        console.log("changed - name");

         done();